Jack Mercer

-Winfield B. Mercer (January 31, 1910 – December 7, 1984), professionally known as Jack Mercer, was a prolific American voice actor, animator and TV screenwriter.
+Winfield Bennett Mercer (January 31, 1910 – December 7, 1984), known professionally as Jack Mercer, was an American voice actor.
 He is best known as the voice of cartoon characters Popeye the Sailor Man and Felix the Cat.
 The son of vaudeville and Broadway performers, he also performed on the vaudeville and legitimate stages.

-Mercer provided numerous supporting voices in Superman 1941-1942.

-Life and career
+Popeye the Sailor

 Mercer began his work in cartoons as an "inbetweener", an apprentice animator at Fleischer Studios.
 Mercer liked to imitate voices, including one close call when he mimicked the high-pitched and loud voice of the wife of one of the Fleischers after he mistakenly thought she had left the studio.

 When William Costello, the original cartoon voice of Popeye (1933–1935), became difficult to work with, he was dismissed.
 Mercer had begun imitating Costello's interpretation of Popeye, and he practiced it until his voice "cracked" just right and he had it down.
-Searching for a replacement for Costello, Lou Fleischer heard Mercer singing the Popeye song and gave him the job of doing the voice.
+Searching for a replacement for Costello, Lou Fleischer heard Mercer singing the Popeye theme song and gave him the job of doing the voice.
 Mercer's first cartoon was 1935's King of the Mardi Gras.
-In 1974, he was on To Tell the Truth with Garry Moore.